 The other focus has been the continued expansion of the GPU cluster is to provide the capacity to meet the Collaboration direct photon propagation simulation needs.
 Still, the GPU needs have been estimated to be higher than the capacity of the GPU cluster at UW-Madison.
-Additional GPU resources at several IceCube sites, plus specific supercomputer allocations, allow us to try and reach that required capacity.
-IceCube has submitted proposal to Phase I of Internet2's Exploring Clouds for Acceleration of Science (E-CAS) project for \$100,000 in credits with Amazon Web Services and Google Cloud Platform and 0.4 FTE.
-We are also exploring other proposals for dedicated GPU compute infrastructure.
+Additional GPU resources have been deployed at Michigan State University, plus specific supercomputer allocations, allow us to try and reach that required capacity.

+IceCube has been awarded or participated in several cyberinfrastructure-related projects.
+Namely, UW-Madison participated in an EAGER award (NSF OAC 1941481).
+UW-Madison has been awarded Phase I of Internet2's Exploring Clouds for Acceleration of Science (E-CAS) project for \$100,000 in credits with Amazon Web Services and Google Cloud Platform and 0.4 FTE.
+We also unsuccessfully submitted two proposal for a GPU cluster to be hosted at UCSD/SDSC, and to create a data catalog of high-energy neutrino events and gamma-ray sources.

 Distributed Computing - In March 2016, a new procedure to formally gather computing pledges from collaborating institutions was started.
 This data is collected twice a year as part of the already existing process by which every IceCube institution updates its MoU before the Collaboration week meeting.
 Institutions that pledge computing resources for IceCube are asked to provide information on the average number of CPUs and GPUs that they commit to provide for IceCube simulation production during the next period.
-Table 1 shows the computing pledges per institution as of September 2019:
+Table 1 shows the computing pledges per institution as of March 2020:

-Institution CPU GPU Aachen 10 0
+Institution CPU GPU

+Aachen 10 0

 Alberta 1200 144

 Brussels 400 14

 DESY 1400 180

 Dortmund 400 48

 LBNL 114 0

 Marquette 96 16

 MSU 750 100

 NBI 0 10

 Queen's/King's College 0 55

 UMD 350 36

 UW-Madison 6000 400

 Wuppertal 500 64

-Table 1: Computing pledges from IceCube Collaboration institutions as of September 2018.

-indicates maximum shared resources, not exclusively for IceCube.
+Table 1: Computing pledges from IceCube Collaboration institutions as of March 2020.\ indicates maximum shared resources, not exclusively for IceCube.